Welcome to HW Fisher’s privacy notice.

 - Changes to this policy or your data

 This website, www.hwfisher.co.uk (the “site“), is operated by the HW Fisher group, which comprises H.W.
-Fisher & Company Limited (registered with the UK Information Commissioner’s Office (ICO) under number Z7250629); Fisher Corporate Plc (registered with the ICO under number Z5898611); Fishere@se Limited (registered with the ICO under number Z9719105); and VAT Assist Limited (registered with the ICO under number ZA024472).
+Fisher & Company (registered with the UK Information Commissioner’s Office (ICO) under number ZA274531); H W Fisher & Company Limited (registered with the ICO under number Z7250629); Fisher Corporate Limited (registered with the ICO under number Z5898611); Fishere@se Limited (registered with the ICO under number Z9719105); and VAT Assist Limited (registered with the ICO under number ZA024472).
 Together, these companies are referred to in this notice as “HW Fisher“, “we“, “us” and “our“.

 HW Fisher is a data controller and we are responsible for any personal data collected from you when you use this site.